cloud3000/viewtest/README.md

 Key Board FKEY's are not yet supported, click on the FKEY buttons works.

-Fixing these bugs is outide the scope of this test.
+Fixing these bugs is outside the scope of this test.

 # The goal here